Brucella

 Brucella is a genus of Gram-negative bacteria, named after David Bruce (1855–1931).
-They are small (0.5 to 0.7 by 0.6 to 1.5 µm), nonencapsulated, nonmotile, facultatively intracellular coccobacilli.
+They are small (0.5 to 0.7 by 0.6 to 1.5 μm), non-encapsulated, non-motile, facultatively intracellular coccobacilli.

 Brucella spp. are the cause of brucellosis, which is a zoonosis transmitted by ingesting contaminated food (such as unpasteurized milk products), direct contact with an infected animal, or inhalation of aerosols.
 Transmission from human to human, for example, through sexual intercourse, or from mother to child, is exceedingly rare, but possible.
 Minimum infectious exposure is between 10 and 100 organisms.

 The different species of Brucella are genetically very similar, although each has a slightly different host specificity.
 Hence, the National Center for Biotechnology Information taxonomy includes most Brucella species under B. melitensis.

 The many names of brucellosis include (human disease/animal disease):